At the heart of Quakerism is our worship. We come together in stillness and silence, to open our hearts and lives to God. All are welcome to join us.

-In our meetings we find both peace of mind and challenging insights, deep community and a renewed sense of individual purpose, and joy to wonder at God’s creation.
+We gain much from our meetings: peace of mind and challenging insights, deep community and a renewed sense of individual purpose, and of course joy from reflecting on God’s creation.

-Not everyone finds the word “God” helpful – some Quakers use a different image or concept such as “spirit” or “the light”.
+Not everyone finds the word ‘God’ helpful; some Quakers use a different image or concept such as ‘Spirit’ or ‘Light’.
 Find out more in Quaker beliefs.

-During our meetings for worship, some may feel moved to speak: something anyone may do, as all are considered equal.
-Quakers do not have priests, or a hierarchy, as we believe all people can have a direct relationship with God.
-Find out more about what happens in a meeting for worship.
+During our meetings for worship, some may feel moved to speak – something anyone may do, as all are considered equal.
+Quakers do not have priests or a hierarchy; we believe all people can have a direct relationship with God.
+Learn more about what what happens in a meeting for worship.

-You do not have to be a Quaker to attend Quaker meetings, which are open to all.
-Meetings can be held anywhere, at any time, although they are often on Sundays in our Quaker meeting houses.
-If you would like to join us and share in our stillness you would be most welcome.
+You do not have to be a Quaker to attend meetings; they are open to all.
+Meetings can be held anywhere, at any time, although they usually take place on Sundays in our Quaker meeting houses.
+If you would like to join us and share in our stillness you would be very welcome.

-Children are welcome at most meetings and some run a group specifically for them.
+Most meetings welcome children and some run a group specifically for them.